 Reasoning of Proposal Opponents:

-The Utilities oppose extending an exemption (of any size) that is applied to generators that quality for the NEM Tariff to generators that do not qualify for the NEM Tariff, for the following reasons.
+The Joint Utilities oppose extending an exemption (of any size) that is applied to generators that quality for the NEM Tariff to generators that do not qualify for the NEM Tariff, for the following reasons.

-Equity among all DERs: Extending the exemption to the Transmission Cluster Study Process that applies to NEM Tariff qualifying generators to generators that do not qualify for the NEM Tariff creates potentially unfair cost or reliability based impacts on other proposed transmission or distribution level DER projects in the location of the exempt DER.
+Equity among all DERs: Extending the exemption to the Transmission Cluster Study Process that applies to NEM Tariff qualifying generators to generators that do not qualify for the NEM Tariff, including projects reviewed under a Wholesale Distribution FERC jurisdictional tariff, and creates potentially unfair cost or reliability based impacts on other proposed transmission or distribution level DER projects in the location of the exempt DER.
 The impacts are:

 Costs above the CAISO’s cap of Reliability Network Upgrades are borne by developers, and costs that an exempt DER would have otherwise been assigned would therefore be transferred and shared amongst the other developers.